rhubarbdog/microbit-fun/README.md

 *Intercom*

-This requires 2 microbits both are running the program `intercom.p`y.
+This requires 2 microbits both are running the program `intercom.py`.
 Press a button on one microbit the other plays a note high notes for button b, low ones for button a.
 Try sending morse code messages using button a for dash and button b for dot.

 *2 Way Talker*